What is Prandin?

 How should I take Prandin?

 Take Prandin exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Prandin is usually taken 2 to 4 times daily, within 30 minutes before eating a meal.
 Follow your doctor's instructions.
 If you skip a meal, do not take your dose of Prandin.
 Wait until your next meal.